DIYbiosphere/sphere/docs/tutorials/write-entries/add/add-entry-member.md

 crumb: tutorials
 tab: members
 title: Adding a New Entry
-summary: Tutorial for adding a new entry for members of the DIYbiosphere organization (6 steps)
+summary: Instructions for how to add a new entry
 ---

-{% include_relative add-tabs-nav.md %}
+{% include_relative add-entry-tabs.md %}

 This is the tutorial (6 steps) to add a new entry for members.
 To edit an existing entry go to our [editing tutorial].
 Keep a look out for our [helpful hints]!